Publication Guidelines

 • A teaching case report about ocular manifestations of Parkinson’s Disease (PD) may have key concepts of: cell death and the impact of dopamine deficiency, the eyecare provider’s role in improving the patient’s quality of life, and changes in retinal thickness and eye tracking as potential biomarkers for early detection of PD

-Teaching methodology: How the case should be taught.
+How the case should be taught.
 This can include elements of methodology as well as teaching philosophy.
 This section must include some theory on teaching/learning such as adult learning theory, use of repetition, use of gaming, etc. Other elements such as large group setting, small group, virtual setting, clinical setting, etc., may be included.
-Additionally, a description of the format: lecture, Socratic method, problem-based learning, case analysis, etc., must be included.
+Additionally, a description of the format: lecture, problem-based learning, inquiry-based learning, case analysis, etc., must be included.

 3. Scholarly Communications